 The COO will not have perfect balance between today’s business operations and actions required to advance the organization.
 They will also be challenged to have all team members engaged and working toward realizing the vision.
 This widens the gap between the CEO and COO relationship.

 Closing the Gap

-A CEO must also understand the fact that change instigated by the COO is a process, and that multiple steps must be followed to get to the end goal.
-A, B and C must be completed before D, and the CEO needs to have the patience and trust in the COO to execute the smaller pieces of the broader plan.
-This means that the CEO’s vision has to have small victories and successes along the way; the COO may not completely understand the end result, but they need to see where the company has to be 12 months from now and be able to break out the CEO’s vision into attainable segments.
+A CEO must also understand the fact that change instigated by the COO is a process.
+Multiple steps must be followed to get to the end goal.
+Before completing D, you must complete A, B and C. The CEO needs to have the patience and trust in the COO to execute the smaller pieces of the broader plan.
+This means that the CEO’s vision has to have small victories and successes along the way.
+The COO may not completely understand the end result, and that’s okay.
+But they do need to see where the company has to be 12 months from now.
+They need to be able to break out the CEO’s vision into attainable segments.

 In addition, staying connected on the vision and execution of the plan is very important and often challenging.
 At Awecomm, we do this through annual strategic planning.
 We come together as a team for quarterly alignment meetings and weekly operations meetings.
 These keep us delivering services today.
 It also helps us maintain the right balance on where we need to be for our future vision to be realized.

 Ultimately, the success of the relationship comes down to how much either the CEO or the COO can close the gap.
 To do this, they’ll need to by understand each other’s challenges and perspectives.
 If each can close half of the gap, that is a great start!